polvora/Inviter/README.md

 #Inviter
-_I haven't tested this plugin too much, you can always Send Steam group invites from the game chat.
+_I haven't tested this plugin too much, if you see a big or want to add a new feature you can always create an [issue](https://bitbucket.org/Polvora/inviter/issues/new)._

+Send Steam group invites from the game chat.

 ###Client Commands